Buford A. Johnson: Military career

 When Johnson was 18 years old, the U.S. Military drafted him into the U.S. Navy.
 At the time, the only tasks that African-American men were allowed to do in the Navy were menial jobs, which he was not interested in doing.
 He learned that volunteering for a three-year tour of duty in the U.S. Army would supersede the draft orders, so Johnson instead enlisted in the U.S. Army Air Forces in 1945.
 He became one of the first African-Americans allowed to work on U.S. fighter aircraft.

 Johnson did his Basic Training at Sheppard Field Texas.
 Upon graduating, he was assigned to the 99th Fighter Squadron of the 477th Composite Group which was stationed at Godman Field, Kentucky.

 After World War II, Johnson was stationed at Lockbourne AFB in Ohio and from there was transferred to Itazuke Air Base in Japan.
 At Itaszuke, his orders were to support a P-51 (later designated F-51) Mustang fighter Squadron; his abilities earned him the honor of being a mechanic on the 80th Fighter-Bomber Squadron's first F-80C Shooting Star aircraft.
 He became the first African-American to be a jet mechanic in the United States Air Force, a Crew Chief to work on jet aircraft, and a Crew Chief working on jet aircraft in a combat zone.

 Johnson was transferred out of the Korean War zone on 19 December 1951 and was assigned a month later to the 6520th Test Support Wing, Air Force Cambridge Research Center, on the Hanscom AFB in Bedford, Massachusetts as an Aircraft Maintenance Supervisor in January 1952.
 He was promoted from Technical Sergeant to Master Sergeant on 1 April 1953.

-On 25 July 1956, Johnson received orders to transfer to the 50th Fighter-Bomber Wing in Toul-Rosieres Air Base in France, where he reported three weeks later on 15 August 1956.
+On 25 July 1956, Johnson received orders to transfer to the 50th Fighter-Bomber Wing in Toul-Rosières Air Base in France, where he reported three weeks later on 15 August 1956.
 He was assigned to the 417th Fighter Group.
 On 29 July 1960, Johnson was transferred to the Air Force Test Center at Edwards Air Force Base, California.
 During his time working with the 417th Tactical Fighter Squadron at Edwards Air Force Base, Buford received the Air Force Commendation Medal for Meritorious Service on 21 December 1962.

 He remained at Edwards Air Force Base until July 1965, at which point he received orders to transfer to Oxnard Air Force Base, California to take up the duties of Non-Commissioned Officer in Charge of Maintenance Control.